-in New England."40 According to the Commonwealth's BioMap2, Blanding's turtles use many parts of this landscape throughout their decades-long lives, from feeding and over-wintering in deep vernal pools and buttonbush shrub swamps to nesting in open, sunny, welldrained fields and abandoned gravel pits.
-Because of their extensive movements over the course of the year, Blanding's turtles require larger landscapes than many other turtle species.41

-Despite concerns about the decline of the state-listed Blanding's turtle, our population appears to be healthy and growing.
+in New England."
+According to the Commonwealth's BioMap2, Blanding's turtles use many parts of this landscape throughout their decades-long lives, from feeding and over-wintering in deep vernal pools and buttonbush shrub swamps to nesting in open, sunny, wellthe decline of the state-listed Blanding's turtle, our population appears to be healthy and growing.
 It will continue to do so as long as travel corridors are protected.